-The Company's condensed consolidated financial statements include the accounts of ASP Isotopes Inc. and its wholly-owned subsidiaries and the 80% owned Enlightened Isotopes.
+The Company's condensed consolidated financial statements include the accounts of ASP Isotopes Inc. and its wholly-owned subsidiaries and, beginning in 2023, the 80% owned Enlightened Isotopes.
 All intercompany balances and transactions have been eliminated in consolidation.
-For the three months ended March 31, 2023, there was no other corporate activity for Enlighted Isotopes other than its formation and therefore there was no non-controlling interest to report on the consolidated balance sheet and no net loss attributable to non-controlling interest on the consolidated statement of operations to report.
+For the three and six months ended June 30, 2023 and 2022, there was no other corporate activity for Enlighted Isotopes other than its formation and therefore there was no non-controlling interest to report on the consolidated balance sheet and no net loss attributable to non-controlling interest on the consolidated statement of operations to report.
 See Note 9.